Ejhfast/iris-agent/README.md

     # run the backend application
     python app.py

 Install and run the Javascript components.
-First if you do not already have webpack installed, run `npm install webpack -g`:
+If you do not already have webpack, run `npm install webpack -g`:

     cd iris-agent
     npm install